alescortes/food-delivery_bdt2022/README.md

 Flask dashboard runs on port 5000.

 ### Environment variables
-In each service folder, except that for mongo, a `.env` file is present, which contains environment variables needed to run each service.
-As a matter of fact, the only thing that should be inserted in order into each of them to run the code is the openrouteservice API key.
+In each of the services folders, a `.env` file is present.
+This contains environment variables needed to run each service.
+As a matter of fact, the only thing that should be inserted into each of them in order to run the code is the openrouteservice API key.